 Is it safe to travel to Mexico for spring break?

 Whether or not you'll be safe on your vacation in Mexico depends a lot on your own actions.
-Although there has been increased violence, particularly along the border with the United States, and the US government recently updated a travel alert for Mexico, the violence that has occurred is mostly due to conflicts between Mexican authorities and drug cartels.
+Although there has been increased violence, particularly along the border with the United States, and the US government has issued a travel alert for Mexico, citing increased crime in certain areas.
 Tourists have not been targeted, so as long as you practice common sense, and keep in mind these basic safety precautions, you should not be in any more danger in Mexico than you would be in any other destination.

 What is the drinking age in Mexico?